kirillsulim/hoox/README.md

 - `--directory` or `--d` - directory to store hook scripts.
 Default is `.hoox` in project root.

-You can use separate directory to store typical hooks for specific language.
+You can use separate directory to store typical hooks for specific programming language.

 In case of already initialized repository you will be prompted to rewrite hoox directory.